-On any given day, as you take the turn off the Karangahake Gorge road, over the one-way bridge, up the steep drive through some very tall trees, you will be surprised at the number of people you will find at The Falls Retreat.
-It is out of the way, not the sort of place you stumble across, but the popularity of this rustic property continues to grow.
+As you take the turn off the Karangahake Gorge road, over the one-way bridge, up the steep drive through some very tall trees, you will be surprised at the number of people you will find at The Falls Retreat.
+It is out of the way, not the sort of place you stumble across, but the popularity of this rustic property means people have no trouble finding it.

-What is it about this charming composition of quaint cottages, gardens, orchard and converted milking shed that has become one of the region’s most celebrated restaurants, and a significant local employer?
+What is it about this charming composition of quaint cottages, gardens, orchard and converted milking shed that has become one of the region’s most celebrated restaurants, and a significant destination in itself?

-First and foremost, it's the food.
-The artistry created on the plate by owner and chef Brad King has gained a wide reputation for the terrific taste of the seasons and local produce.
+First and foremost, it's the dining experience The artistry created on the plate by owner and chef Brad King has gained a wide reputation for the terrific taste of the seasons and local produce.
 However, there is a lot more behind Brad’s simple claim that he prepares good honest food, from scratch.

 The decision to become a chef came early, at 10 years old he says.
 After training and working in New Zealand Brad was cheffing in Australia when he met his future wife and business partner, Emma Walters, on her OE without end from northern England.
 When their son arrived, the two working parents decided to find a better way of life to enjoy their growing family.

 Back in New Zealand, Brad and Emma invested everything in a property in the Karangahake Gorge; a couple of cottages and a run-down old café in the woods on a hill next to the stunning staircase Owharoa Falls.
 With Brad working locally to make ends meet, Emma wrote business plans and trawled second-hand stores for equipment.
 It took three years, and their dream was realised when Falls Retreat opened as a restaurant ten years ago.